gabomartini/Azure-Monitor-and-Alerts/README.md

 <img src="https://github.com/user-attachments/assets/e830c309-7cd2-43bb-90c5-3e463a36e552">
 </p>

-8. Replace the query with this one, and then click Run.
+8. Replace the query with the following one, then click 'Run'.
 Review the resulting chart.

 InsightsMetrics